-“This is not P. Diddy’s annual White Party, it's your friend/family member/frenemy’s wedding, and you have seven million other colors chilling in your closet anyways.
-So just be cool, and choose something else.
-And while you're at it, you should probably back away from that flower crown.
-And if you're even thinking about wearing a tiara, well, we're not friends anymore.” –Melissa Coker
+“This is not P. Diddy’s annual White Party.
+It’s your friend/family member/frenemy’s wedding, and you have seven million other colors chilling in your closet anyway.
+So just be cool and choose something else.” — Melissa Coker

-“I get it, your friend’s super cool, her wedding’s on the beach/in a barn/in Canada.
-But c’mon—it’s not cute and casual, it's just bad manners.
-Wearing jeans to a wedding is like Paris Hilton's attempts at pop music—it offends everyone.” –Melissa Coker
+“I get it.
+Your friend’s super cool; her wedding’s on the beach/in a barn/in Canada.
+But c’mon—it’s not cute and casual.
+It’s just bad manners.” — Melissa Coker

-“Some people are like, black = sad death, you’re a jerk, while other people are like, stop being so old fashioned, black is cool and for modern chic types.
-It’s hard to say who is right, and it probably depends on the type of wedding you’re going to and what the groom and bride are all about.
-So, unless you're making a statement and crashing your ex's nuptials, it's probably better to play it safe and go for color.” –Melissa Coker
+“Some people are like, Black = sad death—you’re a jerk, while other people are like, Stop being so old-fashioned—black is cool and for modern chic types.
+It’s hard to say who is right, and it probably depends on the type of wedding you’re going to and what the groom and bride are all about.” — Melissa Coker